Dartvauder/NeuroSandboxWebUI/README.md

 * Сonfigure the model according to the settings you need
 * After, enable `stable diffusion` and press `generate` button to receive your image

 P.S.
 The voice needs to be pre-processed (22050 kHz, mono sound, WAV), avatar should preferably be PNG or JPG.
-When you turn on TTS, selecting a language and voice is required, otherwise there will be errors.
+When you turn on TTS, selecting a language and voice is required, otherwise there will be errors

 #### Chat history and generated images is saved in the *outputs* folder
 #### You can also click the `clear` button to reset your selection.